How to Make an Electronic Paper Guitar that Works!

-I was sitting with my young brother trying to explain him what is conductivity, why resistance increases with increase in length, decreases with increase in area and all the stuff.
+I was sitting with my younger brother trying to explain to him what conductivity is, why resistance increases as length increases but decreases with an increase in area and all the stuff.

 Boiling down everything to equations can be quite boring, but I was able to help him with this simple concept of CircuiTricks.
 This hack will allow beginners in the world of electronics to understand the basic concepts behind conductivity and resistance.
 It is also considered to be one of the best science fair projects.

 Using this simple tutorial, you will be able to make amazing circuits on paper and understand the basic concepts of conductivity and resistance!
 You just need a pencil, a paper, some batteries, and an LED to get going.
 You can make electronic paper greeting cards and paper musical instruments within 20 minutes after this tutorial!

 - 9B pencil.

 - Button cell battery.

 As the grade of pencil increases, the proportion of graphite also increases.
-Graphite is a good conductor of electricity and hence, 9B grade pencil and the traces made using it acts as a conductor.
+Graphite is a good conductor of electricity and hence, 9B grade pencil and the traces made using it act as a conductor.

-Now follow these simple instructions (follow the diagrams below or check out the cool video at the bottom):
+Follow these simple instructions (follow the diagrams below or check out the video at the bottom):

 - Draw out two thick lines with a 9B pencil.

 - Place one or two button cells as shown in the figure and fold the page in a way that cells lie between two lines.

-- Here we have made a LED block by pasting copper tapes at the bottom of the block.
-You can place a simple LED too.
+- You can make an LED block by pasting copper tapes at the bottom of the block.
+You can also place a simple LED.